 This letter was to be published in King's Cabinet Opened but the cipher remained undeciphered.

 This cipher was only used on very few occasions (Green p.x).
-A deciphered letter of Henrietta-Maria to Charles I, 2 April 1645 printed in Green would help decipher this (Green cites Harley MS 7379, f.486 (which should be in the British Library), but I am told that the volume only goes up to f.118.).
+A deciphered letter of Henrietta-Maria to Charles I, 2 April 1645 printed on Green p.299 would help decipher this (Green cites Harley MS 7379, f.486 (which should be in the British Library), but I am told that the volume only goes up to f.118.).

 In the spring of 1645, the parliamentarians formed the New Model Army.
 In May, Charles left Oxford with his nephews Rupert and Maurice for the summer campaign.
 Soon, Edward Nicholas wrote from Oxford that Oxford was threatened by converging armies of Fairfax and Cromwell.
 The cipher used in the letter was as follows.